Slapshot (band): Formation, Back On The Map, Step On It (1985-1988)

-As the band got ready to record the next record there was a significant line-up change.
-Jordan left the band returning Slapshot to a single guitar band and Jamie was replaced with Mark and Steve's longtime friend Chris Lauria.
-Soon after, the band decided to fire Steve Risteen due to what they felt was a lack of guitar skill.
-It was a very difficult time for the band that is well documented in the Slapshot documentary "Chip On My Shoulder: The Cautionary Tale of Slapshot".
-Mark McKay eventually also quit (and disconnected himself from the group personally as well) due to multiple issues including a lack of interest in the new material the band was writing.
+As the band prepared to record the next record, Jordan left, returning Slapshot to a single guitar band.
+Jamie moved to Los Angeles and was replaced with Mark and Steve's longtime friend, Chris Lauria.
+Soon after, the band decided to fire Steve Risteen in 1992 due to what they felt was a lack of guitar skill, hiring Darryl Sheppard.
+It was a very difficult time for the band that was documented in the Slapshot documentary "Chip On My Shoulder: The Cautionary Tale of Slapshot".
+The band was then set for a U.S. tour, but Mark McKay told the band that he couldn't participate.
+Darryl Sheppard got Barry Hite, the drummer from his other band, to fill in for the tour.
+When Slapshot returned from the tour, McKay decided to officially quit the band and disconnected himself from the group personally.
+This was due to multiple issues, including a lack of interest in the new material the band was writing.